-bikers only rocke is unecessary.
-That proposed oute should be open to all users as that side of the mountain is used a let by ether people, the proposed triking route does not go any where near that east edge and I hinse if you do not allow walkers, runnes o use it they will make their own route to that side of the mountain and you will be back to square I if you are trying to educe the member of routes on that note hat 50% of the the we now have te valle en will no longer be available - I am sure a botter balance between rotecting the environment and trail use can xe achieved.
-The presenters at the open house ook pride in saying they had reduced available sails from 12km to 6km - sorry, but I don't want to be herded along a very limited amount of trail. think long boarders stould be better accommodated and would support desing the road to the motorised traffic for part of the weekend o allow more access for them o join the network would be great as many reaple to dot do not drive but walk to the
+bikers only route is unecessary.
+That proposed oute should be open to all users as that side if the mountain is used a lot by ether people, the proposed hiking roube does not go any where near that east edge and I think if you do not allow wallows, runnes a use it they will make their a con roube that side of the mountain and you will be back to square I if you are trying to Educe the member of routes on that note Think it is poor and I do not agree that 50% of the the total we now have to walk on will no longer be available. - I am sure a better balance between "rotecting the environment and trail use can re achieved.
+The presenters at the open house ook pride in saying they had reduced available sails from 12km to 6km - sorry, but I don't want to be herded along a very limited amount of brail. think long boarders should be better F accommodated and would support desing the road to well motorised braffic for parts of the weekend 2 allow more access for them 7 trail from the MilneRoad (Giants Head road o join the network would be great as many reaple to dot do not drive but walk to the

-Thank you for your consideration of
+Thank you for your consideration of my thoughts.